-Swayze’s career began on Broadway, as a Danny Zuko replacement cast in Grease.
+Swayze’s career began on Broadway, as a Danny Zuko replacement cast member in Grease.
 In 1979 he booked his first film role in the Scott Baio-led roller-disco comedy, Skatetown, U.S.A.

 However, Swayze broke from the outliers by being an Outsider in the young-heartthrob heavy 1983 drama of the same name.

 1990 was a heck of a year for Patrick, too: along with hosting Saturday Night Live, he became the second-best Chippendales dancer on the stage, thanks to the moves of Chris Farley.
 The actor also played the titular specter in 1990’s Ghost.
 A lot of people took up pottery as a hobby after that one.

 And from 1989’s tight-jeaned bad boy in Roadhouse to 1991’s tubular bank robber in Point Break, not many stars can compare to the performances that Swayze accumulated.

 Sadly while filming the series The Beast in 2009, Swayze fell ill.
 But even with the pancreatic cancer diagnosis, he kept charging ahead.
 Ultimately, between chemo and pneumonia, Swayze passed away surrounded by his family in 2009.
 He was just 57.
 An incredible talent, gone too soon.